 Character artist, Aiden Casserly, was one of the many vendors at the event.

-"I realized I worked really hard at what I do and
+"I realized I worked really hard at what I do and eventually people take notice if you work hard enough," he said.

 With 15 to 25 percent growth each year, Lawrence is quite pleased with the outcome of his dream.